realmaster42/EverybodyEditsProtocol/README.md

 > The y coordinate of the block's position.

 `[2] Integer` Block Id
-> The identifier of the block.
+> The id of the block.

 `[3] String` Text
 > The text.